-Sticky rice, often called glutinous rice or sweet rice, is actually gluten-free.
-Glutinous rice is a type of rice grown mainly in Southeast and East Asia.
+Sticky rice (糯米), often called glutinous rice or sweet rice, is gluten-free.
 The cooked grains are semi-opaque and have a gooey sticky texture when cooked.
 It is very commonly used in Chinese cooking, such as when making Zongzi (sticky rice dumplings), meatballs coated with sticky rice, pineapple rice, and sticky rice stuffed lotus root.

-The texture of sticky rice is quite different from that of regular rice, and it is the only authentic type of rice for mango sticky rice.
-You can find it in most Asian markets and possibly also in the Asian aisle of your grocery store.
+The texture of sticky rice is quite different from that of regular rice, and it is the only authentic type of rice to use in mango sticky rice.
+You can find it at most Asian markets and online.

 Ripe mangoes are key to creating the best mango sticky rice.
 If your mangoes are still tough, simply store them at room temperature to let them ripen further before cutting them.
 Once the mangoes get soft, transfer them to the fridge so they will stay fresh without over ripening.